aws/amazon-ivs-react-native-player/docs/migration-guides.md

 This document includes migration guides for each notable upgrade in the Amazon IVS React Native Player SDK.

+## 1.3.0 to 1.4.1

+This release contains added features along with bug fixes for both Android and iOS.

 ## 1.2.0 to 1.3.0

 No major updates for this version.
 Primarily React Native version updates and iOS IVS Player version updates.